-CAMIL I (also known as 5047, and upstairs CAMIL) is a special purpose lab supporting computer music classes and independent research projects in software sound synthesis, computer-based composition and interactive performance control.
-It is only accessible to students and faculty with activated i-Cards.
-If you are a new user to the lab please watch the informational presentation.
+CAMIL I (now room MB4033, previously MB5047, also known as "upstairs CAMIL") is a special purpose lab supporting composition, music technology and computer music classes, and independent research projects in software sound synthesis, computer-assisted composition, and interactive performance control.
+It is available during all scheduled Music Building hours, but is only accessible to students and faculty via a room key.

 The lab in January 2012:

-- Yamaha Disklavier, controllable at Station 14 and configurable over the network
+- Yamaha Disklavier Grand Piano, controllable at workstation 14, and configurable over the network

 - Alesis Q25 25-key MIDI controllers at every station

-- Mic cabinet with Neumann, Sennheiser, and Samson mics, mic stands, and cables with a 25-foot 8-channel recording breakout box.
+- For recording: Neumann, Sennheiser, and Samson mics, mic stands, XLR cables, and a 25-foot 8-channel recording breakout box.

 - CAMIL also hosts several open-source music technology software applications.
 Go to the Software page for more information.

 - Adobe CC

 - camil11 & camil12 only

 - Logic Pro X